Policy Name: Social Media

 | Questions regarding policy

-Any employee, student, or member of the Onondaga Community College community who feels that Onondaga Community College policies or applicable laws have been violated by blogging or cyber community activity of another member of the College community may file a complaint with the Director of Human Resources or the Associate Vice President for Student Services.
+Any employee, student, or member of the Onondaga Community College community who feels that Onondaga Community College policies or applicable laws have been violated by social media activity of another member of the College community may file a complaint with the Vice President of Human Resources and External Relations (employee concerns) or the Vice President of Enrollment Management and Student Development (student concerns).
 Complaints will be directed to appropriate College officials for investigation and additional action as appropriate.

 Approved by the President September 26, 2006